With so many CRM options out there, how are you supposed to figure out which solution is best for your organization?

 Keeping up with who owns which relationships and the conversations that have happened is only one piece of the “information” puzzle.

 Without a CRM’s high-quality reporting features—particularly one that includes case management or is fully integrated with your case management software—you probably don’t have a good way to collect and analyze multiple data streams.
 Yes, you may already be able to figure out how many hours certain attorneys have billed recently.
 You may be able to see retainer values for specific clients in specific industries.
 But do you have the ability to compare this data to see which industries your highest margin clients are in, and which attorneys are the most efficient?

-The power of a CRM lies in aggregating this data.
+The power of a CRM for Law Firms lies in aggregating this data.

 When you’re able to analyze all the data across your organization and slice it up based on any number of filters and dimensions, you can gain real, actionable insights to help grow your business, like: